xod442/aruba-te-labguide-te4202/docs/lab2.md

 ### Expected Results

-1. To verify the underlay use the **Underlays Tab**, and then use the embedded **CLI Command Tool** to verify the loopback interfaces and confirm the underlay routing tables have been established.
+1. You can see the underlay exists in the **Underlays Tab** above, use the embedded **CLI Command Tool** to verify the loopback interfaces and confirm the underlay routing tables have been established.

 ![Show Commands Menu](images/lab2-show-commands-menu.png)
 _Fig.
 Show Commands Menu_